Bringing together the power of many to help those affected by BC Wildfires.

 A variety of programs and essential supports will be critical as BC residents recover physically and emotionally from the devastation of wildfires within our local communities.
 The United for BC Wildfire Recovery Fund plays an important role in helping affected communities recover from the devastation resulting from the wildfires.
 Funds go towards addressing important needs like permanent housing, food assistance, trauma and mental health support.

 During the wildfires of 2017, United Ways across BC raised more than $170,000.00 to support the recovery and rebuilding of communities most affected.
 The wildfire events in the province in 2021 have already proven that a similar response will be critical to individual recovery through the power of community wraparound services.

+To find out more about our impact in 2021, click here to see our impact statistics.
 If you would like to support the rebuilding and recovery process please donate today.

 Frequently Asked Questions